Plan your visit or become a member today! Robinson’s Readers Story Time Kicks Off Dec 13!

 What to Expect

-In addition to our KultureCity resources available at all times, ACCESS JRM hours will include availability of a dedicated quiet zone and interpretive offerings such as tours, picture book readings, and tactile learning opportunities for inclusive exploration.
+In addition to our KultureCity resources available at all times, ACCESS JRM hours will include availability of a dedicated quiet zone and may feature interpretive offerings such as tours, picture book readings, and tactile learning opportunities for inclusive exploration.
 All age groups are welcome!

 ACCESS JRM is mostly a self-guided experience and not designed as a drop-off activity.
 All children and youth ticket holders must be accompanied by an adult.